Fwends Logo

 Short History of Human-Computer interaction

 There’s this interesting idea that cats actually domesticated humans, not the other way round.
 Sometimes it seems the same holds true for computers.
 I think we long surpassed the point where we no longer understand what computers are actually doing, and how they are doing it.
+And the computers know that, too, so they give us little tasks to do and goals to reach to keep us occupied while they are doing their thing.

 A map of Pangea with all modern states added